Bourse-numerique-d-afrique/momo.rs/readme.md

   let result = collection.request_to_pay(request).await;
 }
 ```
-The above code will request a payment of 100 EUR from the customer with the phone number "msisdn".
+The above code will request a payment of 100 EUR from the customer with the phone number "234553".
 The customer will receive a prompt on their phone to confirm the payment.
 If the customer confirms the payment, the payment will be processed and the customer will receive a confirmation message.
 If the customer declines the payment, the payment will not be processed and the customer will receive a message informing them that the payment was declined.
-The request_to_pay method returns a Result<RequestToPayResponse, Box<dyn Error>>.